 What are the key tools required to achieve these noble goals?
 There is wide agreement that data integration leverages potential for society and business.
 The hypothesis is that an integrated data platform (IDP) for smart mobility is central to the governance architecture of smart mobility.
 But the barriers to data integration, its societal risks, and the ownership of data and access rights are hugely contested.
-Some issues are intensively discussed among decision-makers, while other Given the hype about artificial intelligence and big data, and their potential to shape the technosphere and society, it is surprising how little attention is paid to the important role of governance. stakeholders quietly try to establish facts and aggregate a multitude of data.
-It's a good time to become active and steer the debate and the design of an envisaged data platform, enable participation by all relevant stakeholders, and give joint deliberation a place.
+Some issues are intensively discussed among decision-makers, while other stakeholders quietly try to establish facts and aggregate a multitude of data.
+It's a good time to become active and steer the debate and the design of the envisaged data platform, enable participation by all relevant stakeholders, and give joint deliberation a place.

-This policy paper proceeds in three steps.
+This policy brief proceeds in three steps.
 First, it will delineate the potential and opportunity of an integrated data platform.
 Second, it will discuss possible design options for the IDP.
-Third, it will suggest the next steps policy can take to advance the IDP.
+Third, it will suggest the next policy steps to advance the IDP.